Montana-Media-Arts/MART500/README.md

 - Presentation of Project Proposals
 - **DUE:** Project proposal write-ups and proof-of-concepts.
+- Discussion of:
+    - Smith, Hazel, and Roger T Dean.
+Practice-Led Research, Research-Led Practice in the Creative Arts.
+Edinburgh: Edinburgh University Press, 2009.
+    - Chapter 7
+    - Chapter 11

 ## Week 6

+- Discussion of:
+    - Smith, Hazel, and Roger T Dean.
+Practice-Led Research, Research-Led Practice in the Creative Arts.
+Edinburgh: Edinburgh University Press, 2009.
+    - Chapter 12
+    - Chapter 13
 - Reference Management Software and Tools
 - Project Check-ins

 ## Week 7

-- "Documenting creative practice as you go"
+- How to _actually use_ Microsoft Word
-- Backing-up data and the emotional woes of "data-loss"
+- Discussion: Backing-up data and the emotional woes of "data-loss"

-## Week 8

 - Discussion of the role of "Journal and Conference Articles"
 - When is it right to submit to a Journal or Conference
+- Project Check-ins

+## Week 8

+- **DUE:** Literature Reviews and Annotated Bibliographies
+- **DUE:** Identification of journals or conferences that you want to submit this work to.

 ## Week 9

-- **DUE:** Identification of journals or conferences that you want to submit this work to.
-- How to _actually use_ Microsoft Word

 ## Week 10